MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.CloudCommunications/Move-MgCommunicationCall.md

     - `[Identity <IMicrosoftGraphIdentitySet>]`: identitySet
     - `[LanguageId <String>]`: The language culture string.
 Read-only.
     - `[ParticipantId <String>]`: The participant ID of the participant.
 Read-only.
     - `[Region <String>]`: The home region of the participant.
 This can be a country, a continent, or a larger geographic region.
-This does not change based on the participant's current physical location, unlike countryCode.
+This does not change based on the participant's current physical location.
 Read-only.

 INPUTOBJECT <ICloudCommunicationsIdentity>: Identity Parameter
   - `[AttendanceRecordId <String>]`: key: id of attendanceRecord
   - `[AudioRoutingGroupId <String>]`: key: id of audioRoutingGroup
   - `[CallId <String>]`: key: id of call
   - `[CallRecordId <String>]`: key: id of callRecord
-  - `[CallTranscriptId <String>]`: key: id of callTranscript
   - `[CommsOperationId <String>]`: key: id of commsOperation
   - `[MeetingAttendanceReportId <String>]`: key: id of meetingAttendanceReport
   - `[MeetingRegistrationQuestionId <String>]`: key: id of meetingRegistrationQuestion